 Co-Defensive Coordinator Nathan Turner

-Nathan Turner, named the Mustangs' co-defensive coordinator following the 2010 season, has eight years of coaching experience at Morningside.
+Nathan Turner, named the Mustangs' co-defensive coordinator following the 2010 season, has 11 years of coaching experience at Morningside.
 Turner is also the Mustangs' defensive line coach and strength & conditioning coach.

 Turner helped the Mustangs' defense rank among the nation’s elite during the 2012 season.
 Morningside led the nation in scoring defense by yielding an average of only 13.2 points per game.
 The Mustangs held eight of their 14 opponents to single-digit scoring totals, including four shutouts.
 The Mustangs also ranked second in the NAIA in rushing defense (66.9 yards per game), ninth in pass efficiency defense (98.60), and 16th in total defense (297.4 yards per game).
 The Mustangs set a school-record with 34 quarterback sacks and held their opposition to a miniscule average of 2.1 yards per rushing attempt.

 He was previously the running backs coach and video coordinator at Eastern Oregon University.

 Turner graduated from Eastern Oregon in 2004.
 He was one of the Mountaineers' team captains in 2003.
 That season he was the recipient of Eastern Oregon's Iron Man Strength and Big Team Little Me awards.

 Lucas Lueders, the Mustangs' offensive offensive coordinator since 2013, is also the Mustangs' recruiting coordinator and wide receivers coach.